Movies

 Favorite Five

-I’ve mentioned before that I had trouble picking out a top favorite of all time.
-There’s just too many good choices!
+I’ve never been able to pick out a top favorite of all time (in much of anything).
+There are just too many good choices.
 But sometimes I can manage to narrow it down to five (or so).
 This list may change, but for the moment, here’s my favorite five.
-I’m not saying they’re the best films; they’re my favorite films, movies I can re-watch repeatedly:
+I’m not saying they’re the best films; they’re my favorite films, movies I’ve seen many times and could watch again:

 Heavy on the comedy, perhaps, but I value laughter above just about everything.
-The last two, especially the last, might seem odd, but (a) I’m a big science fiction fan, and (b) both of those movies speak to me in special ways.
+The last two, especially the last, might seem odd, but [A] I’m a big science fiction fan, and [2] both of those movies speak to me in special ways.

 Runners up are: